TextControl/txtextcontrol-reportingcloud-php/docs/livedocx.md

 # What happened to LiveDocx?

-In May 2016, Text Control [announced](http://www.textcontrol.com/en_US/blog/archive/20160525/) the successor to LiveDocx, called [ReportingCloud](http://www.reporting.cloud/).
+In May 2016, Text Control GmbH [announced](http://www.textcontrol.com/en_US/blog/archive/20160525/) the successor to LiveDocx, called [ReportingCloud](http://www.reporting.cloud/).

 With ReportingCloud, you can merge MS Word compatible templates with textual and image data via a Web API, to create customized invoices, contracts and quotations.